jsh/trendlist/README.md

 If you're a mathematician, you can say things like, *"The probability that two random reals, independently chosen on a finite interval, are equal has Lebesgue measure zero."* with a straight face.

-This means that if you had a ***real*** random number generator, and generated a snotload of random floats, no two would ever be identical.
+This means that if you had a ***real*** random number generator, and generated a snotload of random floats, no two would ever be the same.

-In Python, `random()` returns floats in `[0, 1)` that are random enough, and have enough digits, that this module treats them like reals and pretends it'll never throw out duplicates.
+In Python, `random()` returns floats in `[0, 1)` that are random enough, and have enough digits, that this package treats them like reals and pretends it'll never throw out duplicates.

 The code nods to reality by throwing an exception if it notices a violation of this assumption.
 It hasn't yet.